Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Simulation Study

 \subsubsection{Results}

-The results are summarized in Table \ref{tab:results_wl}, and Fig.~\ref{fig:mean_std_ABC_quad} shows ABC with the acf distance compared to Fisher-matrix predictions.
-The results for this weak-lensing case are similar to the quadratic model from Sect.~\ref{sec:WL_example}: the ABC estimates are consistent with the true parameter values, with standard errors close to the $T^2$ likelihood.
+The results are summarized in Table \ref{tab:results_wl}, and Fig.~\ref{fig:mean_std_ABC_wl} shows ABC with the acf distance compared to Fisher-matrix predictions.
+The results for this weak-lensing case are similar to the quadratic model from Sect.~\ref{sec:WL_example}: the ABC estimates are consistent with the true parameter values.
 There is no visible dependence on the number of simulations used to compute the covariance matrix, including the case of a singular matrix.
-The main difference to Sect.~\ref{sec:WL_example} is that SE and SD[Var] for $\hat \Omega_\textrm{m}$ from ABC is close to the normal and $T^2$ likelihood cases.
+We see no adversarial effects on the results from forward-modelling simulations generated with a small number of simulations and under a singular covariance.
+The main difference to Sect.~\ref{sec:WL_example} is that SE and SD[Var] for $\hat \Omega_\textrm{m}$ from ABC is close to the normal likelihood case.
 The tilt parameter $t$ in Sect.~\ref{sec:WL_example} had values of SE and SD[Var] significantly larger than the Fisher-matrix predictions, contrary to ${\Omega}_\textrm{m}$ in this example.

-For the inverse-variance distance the SE of the parameter estimates are very close to the Cram\'er-Rao bound, and smaller than the Fisher matrix prediction under the Hotelling $T^2$ likelihood.
+For the inverse-variance distance the SE of the parameter estimates are very close to the Cram\'er-Rao bound.
 The SD[Var] are smaller than in the multivariate normal case.
-The results from the acf distance are more compatible with the Hotelling $T^2$ case, and never below the Cram\'er-Rao case.
+The results from the acf distance are never below the Cram\'er-Rao case.
 This indicates that the inverse-variance distance under-estimates the parameter errors due to neglecting the correlation of the observed data vector.
 This is remedied with the acf distance.